-The control of the Hall was transferred to the Yea Shire Council with the management handled by the local Committee.
+In the 1960's the control of the hall was transferred to the Yea Shire Council with the management handled by the local Committee.

-The Hall was used as the assembly area and Head Quarters for fighting the big fires in the Yea valley.
-The Red Cross operated from the Hall to feed the 100 or so fire fighters.
+In 1969 the hall was used as the assembly area and Head Quarters for fighting the big fires in the Yea valley.
+The Red Cross operated from the hall to feed the 100 or so fire fighters.

-A portable classroom was set up beside the Hall.
+1976- 2005In 1976 a portable classroom was set up beside the hall.
 This meant that the classes could be divided.

-The historic photographs were placed around the Hall in time for the April centenary celebrations of the Highlands Primary School.
+In 2002 the historic photographs were placed around the hall in time for the April centenary celebrations of the Highlands Primary School.

 On the 20th March 2004 the first Highlands Art and Craft Exhibition took place with great fanfare and celebration.
 In 2005 extensive landscaping was carried out, with plans in mind for further improvements and outside activities.
 On the 5th& 6th March 2005 the second Highlands Arts Experience took place and this continued until 2014.